 Even though the concept of context-aware recommendations has been studied in several academic and commercial projects, there is still a need for publicly available datasets since only a limited number of such datasets exist, e.g. \cite{Turrin2014}.
-Furthermore, the majority of existing CARS datasets are based on explicit feedback, often in the form of ratings, e.g. for movies.
+Furthermore, the majority of existing CARS datasets are based on explicit feedback, often in the form of ratings.
 However, within TV recommender systems the feedback is usually implicit in the form of watched/not watched, since continuously probing users for explicit feedback would significantly alter the viewing experience.
 The use of implicit feedback also means that a user can provide feedback for the same content multiple times, which is typically not the case for e.g. movie ratings.

-Another challenge of using existing datasets for developing CARS within the TV domain, is that the by far most dominant contextual feature is timestamps, i.e. temporal information.
+Another challenge of using existing datasets for developing CARS within the TV domain, is that the most dominant contextual feature is timestamps, i.e. temporal information.
 Though TV viewing is highly driven by habits linked to temporal context such as time of day, day of week, and season, CARS based exclusively on temporal information could miss non-trivial correlations between e.g. temporal and social contexts.
-It is, however, challenging to collect TV consumption data that includes contextual information beyond timestamps.
+It is, however, challenging to collect TV consumption data that include contextual information beyond timestamps.
 People meters\footnote{A device used to log users' TV viewing behavior.
-For identification, the device often relies on participants to push a button on a remote when they enter and leave.}, for instance, are challenged, \cite{Jardine2016}, by non-compliance (participants neglect to push a button), and secondly, since meters log the opportunity to consume some content, there is no information of the actual exposure, i.e. the TV could be showing some content that the user does not watch.
+For identification, the device often relies on participants to push a button on a remote when they enter and leave.}, for instance, are challenged, \cite{Jardine2016}, by non-compliance (participants neglect to push a button), and secondly, since meters can only log what was shown, and not necessarily whether the participant was engaged, there is no information of participants' actual exposure to content.
+In other words, the TV could be showing some content that the participant does not watch.